Anamika-Suresh/random-quote-machine/README.md

 A simple React-based web app that generates random quotes with their authors.
 Users can view a random quote on page load, fetch new quotes, and share them directly on Twitter.
+Website link :  https://anamika-suresh.github.io/random-quote-machine/